peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Mean_and_Variance_Calculation></a>
 ### Mean and Variance Calculation

-The following method calculates the mean and the [**bias-corrected sample variance**](http://mathworld.wolfram.com/Variance.html) of a list of numbers.
+The following method calculates the mean and the [**bias-corrected sample variance**](http://mathworld.wolfram.com/Variance.html) of a list of real numbers.
 It returns a two-item list containing the mean and that kind of variance in that order.
 It uses the [**Welford method**](https://www.johndcook.com/blog/standard_deviation/) presented by J. D. Cook.

     METHOD MeanAndVariance(list)
         if size(list)==0: return [0, 0]